slaclab/onboard-rucio/docs/InteractWithFTS.md

 FTS services take data transfer requests from Rucio or from users, and manage those data transfers (similar to a batch system).
 There is an FTS server available.
-The doc covers Rucio interaction with the FTS services.
+This doc covers Rucio interaction with the FTS services.
 It does not cover how to config/start/stop the FTS services.

 The FTS monitoring page is available at https://ruico-dev.slac.stanford.edu:8449/fts3/ftsmon.

 For Rucio to use FTS to transfer data, Rucio uses a X509 proxy to authenticate with FTS.
-This proxy is availe inside the Rucio container environment at `/opt/rucio/etc/usercertkey.pem`.
+This proxy is available inside the Rucio container environment at `/opt/rucio/etc/usercertkey.pem`.
 Outside of the container, this proxy is located at `/afs/slac.stanford.edu/g/lcls/rucio/server/x509proxy/x509up_u0`, and is renewed by a TRS cron job.

-Before Rucio use this X509 proxy to authenticate with FTS, this proxy needs to be manually delegated to FTS.
-The following command needs to be run predically to maintain a valid delegated X509 proxy in FTS:
+Before Rucio uses this X509 proxy to authenticate with FTS, this proxy must be manually delegated to FTS.
+So the following command needs to be run periodically to maintain a valid, delegated X509 proxy in FTS:

 ```
 fts-delegation-init -s https://rucio-dev.slac.stanford.edu:8446 -v -j